-Washington, D.C. — Today, Rep. Matt Salmon (AZ-05) released the following statement on the passing of former Arizona Governor Raul Hector Castro.
+Washington, D.C. — Rep. Matt Salmon (AZ-05) today released the following statement supporting a nationwide suspension of Syrian refugee acceptance.

-Washington, D.C. — Rep. Matt Salmon, Chairman of the Subcommittee on Asia and the Pacific, today released the following statement on the 36th Anniversary of the Taiwan Relations Act.
+Washington, D.C. — Rep. Matt Salmon (AZ-05), chairman of the Subcommittee on Asia and the Pacific, today released the following statement on the recent parliamentary elections in Burma.

-Washington, D.C. — Rep. Matt Salmon (AZ-05) today released the following statement upon hearing word that a framework agreement was reached addressing Iran’s nuclear program.
+Washington, D.C. — Rep. Matt Salmon (AZ-05) today released the following statement after the President denied a permit allowing for the construction of the Keystone XL Pipeline.

 In The News